meribold/git-snap/README.md

 less likely.
 In either case, I usually

 1.  switch branches [without touching the working tree][1],
-2.  create a throwaway commit, and
+2.  create a throwaway commit,
 3.  switch back to the original branch.

-This works, but it's a bit cumbersome, so I wrote `git-snap` to automate this workflow.
+This works, but it's a bit cumbersome, so I wrote `git-snap` to automate it.

 ## Usage